Miksuu/Path-Of-Exile-2-RPC/README.md

 ## To-Do List
 - [ ] Add support for custom images for all character classes and ascendencies in Discord RPC
+- [ ] Make it a service with auto-start when the game launches